miklevin/MikeLev.in/_posts/2024-09-13-jupyter-nix-flake.md

-You're absolutely right, and I apologize for the oversight.
-The Mermaid diagrams were encountering syntax errors due to special characters like parentheses `()` and colons `:` in the node labels and edge labels.
-To fix this, we need to enclose labels containing special characters in double quotes `"`.

-Here's the corrected article with the diagrams updated:

 ---
 title: My First Nix Flake Will Be JupyterLab
 permalink: /jupyter-nix-flake/
 description: Exploring how to create a portable and shareable JupyterLab environment using Nix flakes, enabling consistent development workflows across NixOS and macOS.